KevRdz/kevin-portfolio/README.md

 ![pic of my site](assets/images/screenshot.png)
 ---
 This is my coding portfolio which contains three basic sections.
 It starts with an about me section.
 Followed by a section with my resume and certificate, then a skills section after that.
-It finishes off with a project section that contains all the projects I've worked on.
+It finishes off with a project section that contains all the projects I've worked on and links to their deployed version as well as their GitHub repo link.
 ---
 # [Visit my site here](https://kevins-code-portfolio.netlify.app/)